5: Geometry

 A shape with five sides is called a pentagon.
 The equilateral pentagon is the first regular polygon that does not tile the plane with copies of itself.
 The pentagon solid has the largest face of any of the five regular three-dimensional regular Platonic solids.

 A conic is determined using five points in the same way that two points are needed to determine a line.
-A pentagram, or five-pointed polygram, is a star polygon constructed by connecting some non-adjacent of a regular pentagon as self-intersecting edges.
+A pentagram, or five-pointed polygram, is a star polygon constructed by connecting some non-adjacent vertices of a regular pentagon as self-intersecting edges.
 The internal geometry of the pentagon and pentagram (represented by its Schläfli symbol {5/2}) appears prominently in Penrose tilings.
 Pentagrams are facets inside Kepler–Poinsot star polyhedra and Schläfli–Hess star polychora.

 There are five regular Platonic solids the tetrahedron, the cube, the octahedron, the dodecahedron, and the icosahedron.

 The plane contains a total of five Bravais lattices, or arrays of points defined by discrete translation operations.
 Uniform tilings of the plane, are generated from combinations of only five regular polygons.

+Five-fold symmetry is associated with the golden ratio $\frac{1+\sqrt 5}{2}$.
+In a regular pentagram, intersections of diagonals divide one another in the golden ratio.